 - Recognition for your abundant knowledge and hardship,

-- More opportunities in the UK like permission to work in high pay profiles like a Consultant, and
+- More opportunities in the UK like permission to work in high-pay profiles like a Consultant, and

 - A career in the UK, Singapore, and the Middle East.

-However, considering the difficulty level of the FRCR exam, a student might require additional help to clear this exam.
+Wondering how to prepare for FRCR?
+Considering the difficulty level of the FRCR exam, a student might require additional help to clear this exam.
 It requires intense training and preparation.

-Radiology Fellowship Course with FRCR Training
+Fellowship in Radiology Course with FRCR Training

 Texila American University (TAU) offers a Fellowship with a Master of Medicine with FRCR training.
-This Radiology course has been designed to provide students with all the skills to excel as a Radiologist.
-FRCR training from the certified Royal College trainers will help you face the exam with ease.
+This radiology course has been designed to provide students with all the skills to excel as a radiologist.
+FRCR training from the Royal College certified trainers will help you face the exam with ease.

-This fellowship in Radiology is a three-year full-time course.
+This fellowship in radiology course is a three-year full-time course.
 It is designed meticulously by expert academicians and professionals to meet the diverse requirement of our global student community.
 It is fast becoming the most sought-after fellowship course after MBBS.
 An interesting inclusion in this program is the training module for the FRCR exam.

 The students will study and get trained simultaneously in leading hospitals across India that have tie-ups with TAU.
 This will ensure to build confidence and skills in students with which they grow ahead in their profession.